-Flutter is the Google’s Mobile SDK to build native iOS and Android apps from a single codebase.
+Flutter is Google’s Mobile SDK to build native iOS and Android, Desktop (Windows, Linux, macOS), and Web apps from a single codebase.
 When building applications with Flutter everything towards Widgets – the blocks with which the flutter apps are built.
-They are structural elements that ships with a bunch of material design specific functionalities and new widgets can be composed out of existing ones too.
+They are structural elements that ship with a bunch of material design-specific functionalities and new widgets can be composed out of existing ones too.
 The process of composing widgets together is called composition.
 The User Interface of the app is composed of many simple widgets, each of them handling one particular job.
 That is the reason why Flutter developers tend to think of their flutter app as a tree of widgets.

 Types of widgets:

 - Stateless Widgets